mjh2901/WikiDNA/README.md

 ### Required Prerequisites:
 Working Dokuwiki install & the following DokuWiki extensions
-  - Indexmenu, Creates the menu in the sidebar
+  - Indexmenu, Creates the menu in the sidebar and index pages

 ### Optional Prereqisies:
   - ckgedit, WikiDNA can be edited with this visual inline HTML editor